Vivek-04022001/documentation/docs/deployment/caching/proxies.md

 These include Plone content of the types `File` or `Image`.
 This content will then be served to most users straight from the proxy, which is much faster than Zope.

-The downside of this approach is that an old version of a content item may returned to a user because the cache has not been updated since the item was modified.
+The downside of this approach is that an old version of a content item may returned to a user because the cache hasn't been updated since the item was modified.

 ## Strategies